David Rodríguez Torrado

 My research addresses three key layers of analysis in mobile privacy:

-- What applications say they do: I apply LLMs and NLP techniques to evaluate privacy policies at scale and detect inconsistencies.
+• What applications say they do: I apply LLMs and NLP techniques to evaluate privacy policies at scale and detect inconsistencies with behavior.

-My work has been published in leading venues like PETS, Computing, Computers & Security, and IEEE Access.
+The outcomes of this work have been published in leading venues like PETs, Computing, Computers & Security, and IEEE Access.

 🛠️ Research Projects